RunSi/DEVWKS-2601/guide/step2.md

 ```

 The topology object also has a number of methods associated with it.
 We shall be leveraging the connect
 method - _testbed.connect()_ in order to initiate connections to each of the devices.
+We shall use the 'connect()' method
+in forthcoming exercises.

 [Beginning](../README.md)   [Back](./step1.md)  [Next](step3a.md)